rwth-acis/InterwidgetCommunication/README.md

 # InterwidgetCommunication
 This repository contains JS libraries for interwidget communication and las2peer connectivity.
+The description below shows usage as in the [CAE](https://github.com/rwth-acis/CAE-Model-Persistence-Service/wiki).

 ## Usage
 For a full example, take a look at the example ROLE widgets in this repository.